 |Tweet||Tell a friend about this page.|

-The Centre for Retail Research provided a new independent forecast for 2014, sponsored by RetaIlMeNot and Vouchercodes.co.uk.
+The Centre for Retail Research provided a new independent forecast for 2015, sponsored by RetaIlMeNot and Vouchercodes.co.uk.
 This covered several countries.
-This page deals only with the UK and provides actual figures along with our forecasts.
+This page deals only with the UK

 The importance of Christmas